-The Henry Miller Double Creek saddles are Amish built in Kentucky.
-Renown for their workmanship, each model with the exception of the Trail Saddle is built on the suspended seat.
+The Henry Miller Double Creek saddles are hand built one at a time from the tree up, in Kentucky.
+Renown for their workmanship, each model (with the exception of the Trail Saddle) is built on the suspended seat.
+Several can be built on a Flex tree as well.
 All models can be built with fenders or as an english.
 Standard features include stainless or brass fittings, four colors, smooth or suede seat, leather covered endurance stirrups, center fire rigging english or western, and edge tooling.
 Available options are numerous including floral, basket weave, and barb wire tooling, a stitched seat, accents such as diamonds, studs, crystals etc. Matching tack is also available.
 Please call for more information.
-336-267-0276 eastern standard time Monday through Thursday 9-4 and by appointment.
+336-267-0276 eastern standard time Monday through Thursday 9-4 and trailer in by appointment.

 Please visit our Gallery page (at the top) for more photos of saddles previously designed by customers.